aplteam/Tatin/docs/PublishingPackages.md

 Dependencies may by installed in a package project in different ways:

-* By default Tatin assumes a subfolder packages/ to be used for this.
-If you use them Tatin will identify dependencies itself.
+* By default Tatin assumes a subfolder `packages/` to save dependencies.

-* If you manage a package project with Cider then Tatin will check the properties `dependencies.tatin` and `dependencies_dev.tatin`: if one of them or both define a folder then it will be taken
+* If you manage a package project with Cider, then Tatin will check the properties `dependencies.tatin` and `dependencies_dev.tatin`: if one of them or both define a folder then it will be taken

-* If you do not use Cider and prefer a subfolder not namded packages/ for any dependencies then you must specify them explicitly:
+* If you do not use Cider and prefer a subfolder not named `packages/` for any dependencies, then you must specify them explicitly:

   * The user command `]Tatin.PublishPackage` has a modifier for this: `-dependencies=`
   * The API function `PublishPackage` can be fed with an optional left argument for this

-I> In case you specify a dependency that has not (yet) been published then this has no consequences: the server will not reject such a package.
+I> In case you specify a dependency that has not (yet) been published, then this has no consequences: the server will not reject such a package.
 I>
 I> That might come as a surprise, but there is a reason for this: when a bunch of packages is published then there might well be mutual or worse circular dependencies.
 Insisting on dependencies already being published would not work then.